Green-Arrowhead-LLP/jbloxdb/README.md

 ### Start jbloxDB:

-(everytime jbloxDB runs, it creates jblox.lck file, at the same location as jbloxdb executable, to make sure only one instance is running at any given point of time.
-So, before running jbloxDB make sure there are no other instances of jbloxdb running, and remove jblox.lck if you need to.)
+(everytime jbloxDB runs, it creates jblox.lck file, in the current directory, to make sure only one instance is running at any given point of time.
+So, before running jbloxDB, make sure there are no other instances of jbloxdb running, and remove jblox.lck if you need to.)

 Microsoft Window:
 Prerequisite:
-1. Make sure 'config' directory, containing jbloxsettings.toml and jbloxhttpsettings.toml,
-exists at the same location as jbloxdb.exe .(if config directory is not found, jbloxDB will check the parent directory, and so on, till it reaches base directory)
+1. Make sure 'config' directory, containing jbloxsettings.toml and jbloxhttpsettings.toml, exists at the same location as jbloxdb.exe .
+Make necessary changed to 'ip' in jbloxhttpsettings.toml if required. (if config directory is not found, jbloxDB will check the parent directory, and so on, till it reaches base directory)
 2. Make sure data; log; html directories mentioned in the toml files exist.

 Execute: jbloxdb.exe

 Linux/Linux based OS

-1. Make sure 'config' directory, containing jbloxsettings.toml and jbloxhttpsettings.toml,
-exists at the same location as jbloxdb . (if config directory is not found, jbloxDB will check the parent directory, and so on, till it reaches base directory)
+1. Make sure 'config' directory, containing jbloxsettings.toml and jbloxhttpsettings.toml,exists at the same location as jbloxdb .
+Make necessary changed to 'ip' in jbloxhttpsettings.toml if required.(if config directory is not found, jbloxDB will check the parent directory, and so on, till it reaches base directory)
 2. Make sure data; log; html directories mentioned in the toml files exist.

 Execute: ./jbloxdb

 ### Stop jbloxDB:

 jbloxDB check for jblox.stop file, at the same location as jbloxdb executable, every 60 seconds.
 If file exists, jbloxDB will stop taking any new http requests and wait for 10 seconds to shutdown jbloxDB.

 ### 📘 Request Format: